phpeterson-usf/autograder/README.md

     ```

 ## Usage for Instructors
+1. Set up an empty config file
+    ```
+    $ grade config --instructor
+    ```
 1. Add your Github Classroom organization and a list of students to `~/.config/grade/config.toml`
     ```
+    [Git]
     org = "cs315-21s"

+    [Config]
     students = [
         "phpeterson-usf",
         "gdbenson",
     ]
     ```
-1. You can clone all of your students repos to your machine. `grade` will create `./github.com/` in the current working directory, with subdirectories for your organization and student repos
+1. You can clone all of your students' repos to your machine. `grade` will create a directory for each repo in your current working directory
     ```
     $ grade clone -p project02
-    github.com/cs315-21s/project02-phpeterson-usf
-    github.com/cs315-21s/project02-gdbenson
+    ./project02-phpeterson-usf
+    ./project02-gdbenson
     ```
 1. `grade clone` can accept a date, or date and time, for your project deadline
     ```